nrb4824/DeepLabCut/docs/Overviewof3D.md

 save_as_csv: bool, optional
     Saves the predictions in a .csv file.
 The default is ``False``; if provided it must be either ``True`` or ``False``

+track_method: str, optional
+    Method used for tracking: "box" or "ellipse"
 ```
 The **triangulated file** is now saved under the same directory where the video files reside (or the destination folder you set)!
 This can be used for future analysis.
 This step can be run at anytime as you collect new videos, and easily added to your automated analysis pipeline, i.e. such as **replacing** ``deeplabcut.triangulate(config_path3d, video_path)`` with ``deeplabcut.analyze_videos`` (as if it's not analyzed in 2D already, this function will take care of it ;):